Zuckerberg kicks off Facebook's IPO show in New York

 Hundreds of investors packed the Sheraton Hotel in Manhattan and formed a snaking line around the block outside, watched by police and clipboard-carrying staffers, a stark contrast to the more mundane nature of the average investor IPO presentation.

-Facebook aims to raise about $10.6 billion, dwarfing the coming-out parties of tech companies like Google Inc and granting it a market value of up to $96 billion - rivaling Amazon.com Inc's.
+Facebook aims to raise about $10.6 billion, dwarfing the coming-out parties of tech companies like Google Inc (GOOG.O) and granting it a market value of up to $96 billion - rivaling Amazon.com Inc's (AMZN.O).

 Facebook's emergence as a cultural phenomenon, whose beginnings were depicted in the fictionalized 2010 film "The Social Network", added a palpable energy and buzz to an event that was policed rigorously.